Pythm/ad-ElectricalManagement/README.md

       max_continuous_hours: 14
       on_for_minimum: 6
       pricedrop: 0.15
-      #away_state: Will use default if not specified.
+      #vacation: Will use default if not specified.
       automate: input_boolean.automatiser_varmekabler_bod
       #recipient:
       indoor_sensor_temp: sensor.bod_fryseskap_air_temperature